16 Best Lens for Event Photography: (2023 Guide & Reviews)

 If you’re a new wedding photographer and have situations where you’re doing your stage shots, you have a little bit of time to set up.

-This can be a great portrait lens for weddings and events; I think that’s tremendous if you’re a filmmaker and composing your shots.
+This can be a great portrait lens for weddings and events; it’s tremendous if you’re a filmmaker composing your shots.

 This is fantastic for you.